kancharlaNarmadha/1B/README.md

-# EX 4D Final ,Static Keyword
+# EX 5B  Tightly encapsulated class
 ## DATE:
 ## AIM:
-To write a Java program for below situation, Student object contains member 'Stu_Id'.
-It contains object named course, which contains its own informations such as Degree, Branch, Year of Studying.
+To create a java program to display the reverse string and  use tightly encapsulated class.